tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md

 ### Palace

 The palace is a large rectangular building with a large central courtyard, originally constructed at the same time as the [Archives](<./archives.md>) for the use of the traveling court of the Darajun dynastic court.
-During the Great War, this was used as the headquarters of the western army of the Dunmari, coordinating defenses against the eldritch horrors in the mountains to the north.
+During the [Great War](<../../../../../../events/1500s/great-war.md>), this was used as the headquarters of the western army of the Dunmari, coordinating defenses against the eldritch horrors in the mountains to the north.
 During this time it was expanded and used as a barracks as well, so it is a bit of a clash of architectural styles, with a older "Dharajunic" building and a newer more utilitarian design.

-During the Fire War it was damaged, but not as badly as the [Archives](<./archives.md>), and required only cosmetic repairs, which were done in a Dwarvish style.
+During the [Fire War](<../../../../../../events/1500s/fire-war.md>) it was damaged, but not as badly as the [Archives](<./archives.md>), and required only cosmetic repairs, which were done in a Dwarvish style.

 ### History

 Tokra was originally the site of a Drankorian settlement, a river crossing and trade post associated with a pair of forts guarding extraplanar weak points to the north and south.
-After the First Plague and the Settlement of Dunmar, was resettled by the Dunmari but remained little more than a small village associated with the monastery, until Tokra became the center of administration of the Dharajun.
-After surviving the Great War relatively unscathed, Tokra was severely damaged in the Fire War, but rebuilt and became a notable center of administration during the Nayan dynasty.
+After the [First Plague](<../../../../../../events/1000s/1059/first-plague.md>) and the Settlement of Dunmar, was resettled by the Dunmari but remained little more than a small village associated with the monastery, until Tokra became the center of administration of the Dharajun.
+After surviving the [Great War](<../../../../../../events/1500s/great-war.md>) relatively unscathed, Tokra was severely damaged in the [Fire War](<../../../../../../events/1500s/fire-war.md>), but rebuilt and became a notable center of administration during the Nayan dynasty.

-- (DR:: 1183) *(Tokra)*: Resettled as a minor outpost by Dunmari settlers
+- 1183 DR *(Tokra)*: Resettled as a minor outpost by Dunmari settlers
-- (DR:: 1184) *(Tokra)*: The Lakan Monastery is founded slightly to the south of Tokra
+- 1184 DR *(Tokra)*: The Lakan Monastery is founded slightly to the south of Tokra
-- (DR:: 1405) *(Tokra)*: Tokra is established as the central court for the Dharajun dynasty, and construction on a large temple complex, a palace, and an archives is begun.
+- 1405 DR *(Tokra)*: Tokra is established as the central court for the Dharajun dynasty, and construction on a large temple complex, a palace, and an archives is begun.
-- (DR:: 1409) *(Tokra)*: Construction on the palace of Tokra is complete.
+- 1409 DR *(Tokra)*: Construction on the palace of Tokra is complete.
-- (DR:: 1411) *(Tokra)*: Construction is completed on the [Archives](<./archives.md>)
+- 1411 DR *(Tokra)*: Construction is completed on the [Archives](<./archives.md>)
-- (DR:: 1434) *(Tokra)*: The grand temple complex in Tokra is completed
+- 1434 DR *(Tokra)*: The grand temple complex in Tokra is completed
-- (DR::1552) *(Tokra)*: The Fire War begins
+- 1552 DR *(Tokra)*: The [Fire War](<../../../../../../events/1500s/fire-war.md>) begins
-- (DR:: 1553) *(Tokra)*: The Fire War ends
+- 1553 DR *(Tokra)*: The [Fire War](<../../../../../../events/1500s/fire-war.md>) ends